cloud-66-internal/help.cloud66.com/_maestro/references/deploy-hooks-syntax.md

     <tr>
      <td> env_vars </td>
      <td> Hash of values that will be set when running this specific deploy hook.
 Only applies to deploy hooks that have execute = true
-If the stack already contains this env var it will be overridden with the value specified here. </td>
+If the application already contains this env var it will be overridden with the value specified here. </td>
     </tr>
 <tr>
  <td> execute <br> (false) </td>